odinuv/web/en/apv/walkthrough/templates/index.md

 {% include /en/apv/walkthrough/templates/template-1.latte %}
 {% endhighlight %}

-Now, lets see what happened.
-The template looks like a standard HTML document (with file extension `latte`), there are some additional features however.
+Now, let's see what has happened.
+The template looks like a standard HTML document (with the file extension `latte`), there are some additional features however.
 In the template above I used `{$pageTitle}` which prints the contents of a template variable `$pageTitle`.

-Now for the PHP script -- first statement `require 'latte.php';` instructs PHP to include file `latte.php` in the same directory as your script.
-The `latte.php` is part of Latte Templating engine and makes sure that the library is available in your script.
+Now for the PHP script -- first statement `require 'latte.php';` instructs PHP to include the file `latte.php` in the same directory as your script.
+The `latte.php` is part of the Latte Templating engine and makes sure that the library is available in your script.
 Next we [create an instance](/en/apv/walkthrough/dynamic-page/objects/#classes) of the `Engine`
 class: `$latte = new Latte\Engine();`.
 Note that the